aaronparker/aaronparker.github.io/_posts/2013-06-04-monitoring-mdt-task-sequences-with-powershell.md

 <pre>Get-MDTMonitorData -Path MDT: | Where-Object { $_.Name -eq $target } | Remove-MDTMonitorData -Path MDT:</pre>

-Once the target machine has booted into the Lite Touch WinPE environment, monitoring data should be sent to the MDT server; however we aren&#8217;t interested in that data yet because it will be pre-task sequence, which isn&#8217;t much use to us.
+Once the target machine has booted into the Lite Touch WinPE environment, monitoring data should be sent to the MDT server; however we aren't interested in that data yet because it will be pre-task sequence, which isn't much use to us.

 The screenshot below shows the monitoring data returned pre-task sequence.
 Typically, any machine name that starts with MININT will be the WinPE environment: